9 tips to help if you are worried about COVID-19

 There are simple things we can do to help manage the way we feel, and take care of our mental health and wellbeing.

 These tips can help improve your mental health and wellbeing if you are worried about COVID-19.
-You can also read our advice on anxiety about coming out of lockdown.
+You can also read our advice on anxiety about getting "back to normal".

 1. Stay connected with people